Homepage A to Z Index Bibliography People Places Plays Site Map About these letters About EJ Phillips Chronology

 "The great comedian had some unfortunate and disagreeable peculiarities as a manager.
 He was not only absolute and tyrannous but often willfully neglectful of the people employed by him.”

 Victor Parton had been recommended to John Nickinson for an engagement, and JN said to him “Well sir, I will try you for a week, and if at the end of that time, you like me and I like you, the engagement may be continued”.
-Parton was hoping for something less uncertain, but “Mr. Nickinson would not recede an inch” Towards the end of this week of probation I found my name in the “Cast case” in several new casts for the ensuing week, and as the casts were made out in Mr. Nickinson’s handwriting, I knew he was solely responsible for them. … I said to Mr. Wm.
+Parton was hoping for something less uncertain, but “Mr. Nickinson would not recede an inch” Towards the end of this week of probation I found my name in the “Cast case” [a glass box found in green rooms with a list of who would play different roles] in several new casts for the ensuing week, and as the casts were made out in Mr. Nickinson’s handwriting, I knew he was solely responsible for them. … I said to Mr. Wm.
 Griffiths, the stage manager or prompter “I see my name in the cast case for next week, I don’t think I shall be here.”

 “You’d better speak to Mr. Nickinson about it then.”